kai-vu/site/theses/LS_tempfor.md

 Supervision will be by Lise Stork.
 We will collaborate with Pieter Wellens from the company <a href="https://get.apicbase.com/">Apicbase</a>, situated in Antwerp, who own the consumer sales data.

 #### Requirements
-- Some knowledge of graphs
+- Knowledge of graph data recommmended

 #### Literature
 - TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs. [<a href="https://doi.org/10.1609/aaai.v36i4.20330">paper</a>]